Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 	- Hardware
 		- Replacing or repairing the faulty component
 	- Transportation
-		- With care and attention, and with boxed with coushining
+		- With care and attention, and with boxed with cushioning
+	- CPU and GPU
+		- sometimes replacing old thermal paste on them especially when they are hardened, and don't conduct heat properly.
+---
+### How to connect a PC-s parts, and peripherals
+- make sure, to read quick start guides, that come with these parts and devices
+- also make sure to connect all cables, and parts properly, with proper support.
 ---
 ### Conditions of safe use
 - Suitable Power supply